MatProgrammerSM/EssentialLayers/EssentialLayers.AzureBlobs/Services/Readme.md

 # Essential Layers
-### EssentialLayers.AzureBlobs
+### To use the services provided:

-Is a complement to the package `EssentialLayers` to provide an extra layer to use Azure Blobs in an easy way.
+You need to configure an extra code to be available like a dependency in your project.
 ```
-build.Services.UseAzureBlobs();
+app.Services.UseAzureBlobs(CONNECTION_STRING_BLOBS);
 ```
 #### If you want to use a Blob Serivice
 You need to set the connection string of Azure blob in your **Program.cs** file.
 ```
 app.Services.ConfigureAzureBlobs(CONNECTION_STRING_BLOBS);
 ```
 Created by [Mario Soto Moreno](https://github.com/MatProgrammerSM)